MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

       ![Screenshot that shows a new availability set.](./media/contoso-migration-rehost-vm-sql-ag/sql-vm-settings.png)

 1. In **SQL Server settings**, they limit SQL connectivity to the virtual network (private) on default port 1433.
-For authentication, they use the same credentials as used on-site (`contosoadmin`).
+For authentication, they use the same credentials as they use on-site (`contosoadmin`).

     ![Screenshot that shows SQL Server settings.](./media/contoso-migration-rehost-vm-sql-ag/sql-vm-db.png)